 Australia transitioned from a PAP smear system to a HPV-based system in 2017 because the previous system failed to detect certain types of cervical cancer.
 The new HPV-based system is superior and more reliable.

 Since 2007 in Australia, you can also be vaccinated against HPV, reducing the risk of both infection and cervical cancer.
 This vaccine provides more than 90% protection against cancer of the cervix.
 It reduces the risk not 100% but almost completely.

 Patients with cervical cancer often develop no symptoms when the cancer is in its precancerous and early stages.
 For this reason, regular cervical cancer screening is important.
 Screening picks up early stages of cancer when there are no symptoms yet.

-With local tumour spread, cervical cancer can cause symptoms that may include:
+With local tumour spread, cancer of the cervix can cause symptoms that may include:

 - Vaginal bleeding between periods (spotting)

 - Vaginal bleeding after menopause

 - Menstrual bleeding that is heavier or longer than usual